by Mike Ratliff

 In the context of these passages, the rest (καταπαυσιν) spoken of here refers to something already inaugurated, but awaiting consummation.
 The work to save His people has already been accomplished by God.
 The rest that they will enter into is a sure thing that awaits all who complete the pilgrimage through this life.
 Their remains a Sabbath rest for the people of God.
 In a sense, Christians do enter into this Sabbath rest in this life.
 Those who do have matured and in their humility cease from the spiritual strivings, which reflect uncertainty about their final destiny.
 These experience the joy of the Lord knowing they are established in the presence of God, to share in the everlasting joy that He entered when He rested on the seventh day.

-11 Therefore let us be diligent to enter that rest, so that no one will fall, through following the same example of disobedience.
-12 For the word of God is living and active and sharper than any two- edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
-13 And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.
-(Hebrews 4:11-13 NASB)
+11 Therefore let us be diligent to enter that rest, lest anyone fall into the same example of disobedience.
+12 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
+13 And there is no creature hidden from His sight, but all things are uncovered and laid bare to the eyes of Him to whom we have an account to give.
+Hebrews 4:11-13 (LSB)